-Sudha Nandagopal is a connector, organizer, strategist, and community builder working at the intersection of racial and social justice.
-She focuses on examining systems of power and shifting power outward to those most affected by issues of inequity and injustice.
-In her career in strategic communications, international organizing, program design, policy creation, and political campaigns.
-Through this work and her leadership in social, environmental, and racial justice organizations Sudha has developed expertise in engagement with a particular focus on building power with communities of color, immigrants, refugees, and individuals with limited-English proficiency.
+Sudha is a highly regarded organizer, facilitator, strategist, and movement builder focused on democratizing systems of power and shifting power outward to those most affected by injustice and oppression.
+Her career includes leadership roles in strategic communications, international organizing, program design, policy creation, and political campaigns.
+Through this work and her leadership in social, environmental, and racial justice organizations Sudha has developed expertise in multi-sector stakeholder engagement, networks, collaborative problem solving, and building power with communities of color, immigrants, and refugees.